json-schema-org/understanding-json-schema/source/reference/combining.rst

 properties in the subschemas inside of the `allOf` array.

-This shortcoming is perhaps one of the biggest surprises of the combining operations in JSON shema: it does not behave like inheritance in an object-oriented language.
+This shortcoming is perhaps one of the biggest surprises of the combining operations in JSON schema: it does not behave like inheritance in an object-oriented language.
 There are some proposals to address this in the next version of the JSON schema specification.